 The 1% (of readers)

 Hey y’all, it’s KimBoo!
-I’m an author who is also a podcaster, a librarian, a text technology historian, and a former I.T. project manager.
+I’m an author and a podcaster who is also a librarian, text technology historian, and former I.T. project manager.
 I write about a lot of interesting things, I hope you agree!
 Please consider supporting me (and my dog!) so I can keep throwing errata & etcetera into the Scriptorium!

 On blogs (and Tumblr and Ream and AO3 and Wattpad and RoyalRoad), the cry often goes up: